KajetanJedrych/portfolioPage/public/blog-md/University.md

 I love learning by doing, and these studies gave me a ton of hands-on assignments.

 I developed a habit of spending two hours every morning on my own side projects — a habit I still maintain post-graduation ☕🛠️.
-_You can read more about that here: My Productive Mornings_
+\_You can read more about that here: https://www.jedrychk.com/blog/3

 ---